 Another crucial item for your list is what’s called a probe.
 This piece of equipment is made of cylindrical sections, with a cord running through the center used to pull the sections tight, forming a long stick.
 It is used to physically punch through the snow when searching for a buried skier after you have located them with your transceiver.
 This is another item you’ll want to practice with before heading into the backcountry, making sure you can erect the collapsible probe quickly.

 The third component to your avalanche safety kit is a shovel.
 This is what you will use to do snowpack tests, as well as what you would need in the unfortunate emergency situation to unbury a fellow skier.
 The shovels designed for ski touring come in two sections, allowing you to pack them more easily in your pack.
 You’ll simply need to attach the handle to the base when you’re ready to use it.
-For those starting out ski touring or split boarding, we recommend purchasing the Black Diamond Recon Avy Set.
-This kit comes with a Black Diamond transceiver, probe, and shovel.
+For those starting out ski touring or split boarding, we recommend purchasing the Black Diamond Recon Avy Set or the Mammut Barryvox Package.
+These kits comes with a transceiver, probe, and shovel.
 It’s a simple way to get everything you need and save money while doing it.

 While you will learn more about this in your AST L1 course, it’s worthy to note the importance of having a reliable navigation tool while in the backcountry.
 This can be a backcountry map and compass, or if you have the budget, you can go with electronic devices to aid in navigation.
 Whether you have something like the Garmin inReach Explorer or not, you’ll still want to carry a map as a backup, just in case.
 For maps, we highly recommend John Bladwin’s waterproof and tear proof maps for the BC backcountry.

 We hope this helps you understand the essentials of ski touring better.
-While this was intended to give you a base level understand of the components of ski touring, we highly recommend and welcome you stopping by one of stores to learn more.
+While this was intended to give you a base level understanding of the components of ski touring, we welcome you to stop by one of stores to learn more.
 You can find our locations, store hours, and contact information here.